+In honor of the 175th anniversary of the martyrdom of the Prophet Joseph Smith and his brother Hyrum, LDS Living is sharing a series of articles about early Church history.
 The following is an excerpt from the second edition of Witness to the Martyrdom: John Taylor’s Personal Account of the Last Days of the Prophet Joseph Smith.
 John Taylor’s narrative is the only eyewitness account of these events in Church history.
-After the martyrdom of Joseph and Hyrum Smith, John Taylor became “a living martyr,” and endured to write a personal account of the events.
-He served as the third President of the Church of Jesus Christ of Latter-day Saints.
+After the martyrdom of Joseph and Hyrum Smith, John Taylor became “a living martyr” and wrote a personal account of the events.
+He served as the third president of the Church of Jesus Christ of Latter-day Saints.

 It certainly was a terrible scene: streams of fire as thick as my arm passed by me as these men fired, and, unarmed as we were, it looked like certain death.
 I remember feeling as though my time had come, but I do not know when, in any critical position, I was more calm, unruffled, and energetic, and acted with more promptness and decision.
 It certainly was far from pleasant to be so near the muzzles of those firearms as they belched forth their liquid flame and deadly balls.
 While I was engaged in parrying the guns, Brother Joseph said, ‘That’s right, Brother Taylor, parry them off as well as you can.’
 These were the last words I ever heard him speak on earth.